-Offshore wind vessel operators and crew members must maintain a vigilant watch for marine mammals and reduce vessel speed, alter course, and stop, if necessary, to avoid striking a marine mammal.
+It is also required that offshore wind vessel operators and crew members maintain a vigilant watch for marine mammals and reduce vessel speed, alter course, and stop, if necessary, to avoid striking a marine mammal.
 The distance at which these strike mitigation measures are implemented varies by marine mammal species/group.
 Crew members must be trained in identification, strike avoidance techniques, and reporting of all marine mammals (including live, entangled, and dead individuals) to designated vessel contacts, who in turn handle reporting requirements detailed below.
 In addition, all project-related vessels traveling at speeds higher than 10 knots must have a dedicated visual observer on duty at all times to monitor a strike avoidance zone around the vessel.
 Visual observers may be professional Protected Species Observers (PSOs) who conduct these types of observations for a range of industries, or they may be crew members (see What are Protected Species Observers and what data do they collect about marine mammals?).
 Regardless, they must be adequately trained in identification and reporting (see below).
 As part of strike mitigation protocol, at times when vessel speed restrictions (above) are not applicable, vessel operators must reduce vessel speeds to 10 knots or less when "mother/calf pairs, pods, or large assemblages of cetaceans" are observed within the path of the vessel (BOEM 2021).
 In addition, vessels must maintain certain distances from marine mammals (50-500 m, depending on the species) and implement strike avoidance if animals approach or are detected closer than these distances.
-There are also requirements related to communication and reporting of sightings, whereby observations of ESAlisted species must be communicated in near real-time across project vessels that are operating concurrently, and North Atlantic right whale sightings must be immediately reported to federal agencies.
-All stranded, entangled, dead or injured marine mammals that are detected during observations (regardless of whether the death/injury was related to project activities), (see What federal and international environmental laws protect whales? for more information on take) any vessel strikes caused by project vessels, or death or non-auditory injury caused by project activities must also be reported to federal agencies immediately (BOEM 2022).
+There are also requirements related to communication and reporting of sightings, whereby observations of listed species (under the Endangered Species Act) must be communicated in near real-time across project vessels that are operating concurrently, and North Atlantic right whale sightings must be immediately reported to federal agencies (BOEM, NOAA).
+All stranded, entangled, dead, or injured marine mammals that are detected during observations (regardless of whether the death/injury was related to project activities), and any vessel strikes caused by project vessels, or death or non-auditory injury caused by project activities must also be reported to federal agencies immediately (BOEM 2022a; see What federal and international environmental laws protect whales?
+What is take?.